GitHub-Sofyan/academic-personal-1/content/home/about.md

 +++

 # Biography
-I'll connect the dots for you..... | Inquistive Individual
+I'll connect the dots for you..... | Inquistive Individual.

 I excel in being the bridge (and not just the middleman) between the technical/specialist side and the management/end-user.
 I relish in both; starting projects and problem-solving requiring technical knowledge/expertise especially together with other specialists and experts in the field and focusing on the execution and delivery.